 By dive 3, the dive preparation steps should look somewhat familiar:

-After descending to a maximum of 18 meters/60 feet using the five-point method (with only visual references to assist the descent), you will be required to perform these dive 3-specific skills:
+After descending to a maximum of 18 meters/60 feet using the five-point method (with only visual references to assist the descent), your instructor will require you to perform these dive 3-specific skills:

 Once complete, you will explore the dive site, staying aware of your air consumption and your buddy’s location, before using the five-point method to ascend while maintaining contact with your buddy, performing a safety stop on the way up.